Ovid/moosex-extended/README.md

 say $object->name;
 ```

-`MooseX::SafeDefaults` will throw a `Moose::Exception::InvalidAttributeDefinition` exception
+`MooseX::Extended` will throw a `Moose::Exception::InvalidAttributeDefinition` exception
 if it encounters an illegal method name for an attribute.

 This also applies to various attributes which allow method names, such as